Last Updated: January 09, 2024

 Foreign Filing Requirements for Cryptocurrency

 US residents holding foreign financial accounts are normally subject to additional special foreign filing disclosures in the form of FinCEN Form 114 (FBAR) and IRS FATCA forms.
-These foreign filing requirements do NOT apply to cryptocurrency accounts.
+FBAR does not apply to cryptocurrency.

 For more information about how foreign filing works, read about CoinTracker’s visit to speak with FinCEN and IRS regulators.